dustywhite7/Econ4350/SlidesCode/1 - Reporting.md

 ---

-# Take 5 minutes to think about favorite story, and then we will take a turn telling them
+# Take 5 minutes to talk about your favorite story with a classmate, and then we will take volunteers to share with the whole class

 You'll have ~3 minutes